sikhnet/harmander-sahib-hukamnamas/README.md

 ## To be used for

 - Bulk process a database of previous Hukamnamas
-- Breate an open archive resource for the global sangat to use
+- Create an open, robust and cheap archive resource for the global sangat to use

 [LICENCE](LICENCE)